Medea: Genealogy and divinity

 Medea is a direct descendant of the sun god Helios (son of the Titan Hyperion and Titaness Theia) through her father King Aeëtes of Colchis.
 According to Hesiod (Theogony 956–962), Helios and the Oceanid Perseis produced two children, Circe and Aeëtes.
 Aeëtes then married the Oceanid Idyia and Medea was their child.

 From here, Medea's family tree becomes more complicated and disputed.
 By some accounts, Aeëtes and Idyia only had two daughters, Medea and Chalciope (or Chalkiope).
 There was one son, Absyrtus (or Apsyrtus), who was the son of Aeëtes through Asterodea, which would make him a half-brother to Medea herself.
 According to others, Idyia gave birth to Medea and Apsyrtus while Asterodea gave birth to Chalciope.
 Even with the two differing accounts, it is known that Medea has a sister and a brother.

 As she becomes older, Medea marries Jason and together they have children.
 The number and names of their children are questioned by scholars.
 Depending on the account, it is two to fourteen children.
 In his play, Medea, Euripides mentions two unnamed sons.
 According to other accounts, her children were "Mermerus, Pheres or Thessalus, Alcimenes and Tisander, and according to others, she had seven sons and seven daughters, while others mention only two children, Medus (some call him Polyxenus) and Eriopis, or one son Argos."
 Medea eventually leaves Jason in Corinth, and marries the King of Athens (Aegeus) and bears him a son.
 While with him, it is questioned if that was when she had her son Medeius, who goes on to become the ancestor of the Medes after winning their lands.

 Understanding Medea's genealogy helps define her divinity.
 By some accounts, like the Argonautica, she is depicted as a young, mortal woman who is directly influenced by the Greek goddesses Hera and Aphrodite.
 While she possesses magical abilities, she is still a mortal with divine ancestry.
 Other accounts, like Euripides's Medea, focus on her mortality.
 Hesiod's Theogony places her marriage to Jason on the list of marriages between mortals and divine, suggesting that she is predominantly divine.
 She also has connections with Hecate, the goddess of magic, which could be one of the main sources from which she draws her magical ties.
-Although distinct from the Titan known as Perses, who is known for fathering Hecate, the goddess of witchcraft, Diodorus Siculus in his Bibliotheca historica made Perses of Colchis the father of Hecate by an unknown mother; Perses' brother Aeëtes then married Hecate and had Medea and Circe by her.
+Although distinct from the Titan known as Perses, who is known for fathering Hecate, the goddess of witchcraft, Diodorus Siculus in his Bibliotheca historica made Perses of Colchis the father a priestess of Artemis named Hecate by an unknown mother; Perses's brother Aeëtes then married this Hecate and had Medea and Circe by her.